museum-of-war/nft/docs/HallMH.md

-# [HallMH](/contracts/HallMH.sol) - Hall of Meta History contract
+# [HallMH](/contracts/HallMH.sol) - contract for Hall of Meta History and Incredible Rooster collections

-Mints special unique tokens for celebrities directly to addresses.
+Mints special unique tokens for celebrities or museums directly to addresses.
 Metadata can be set before minting (see `create` function) or at the time of minting (see `safeCreateAndMint` function).